hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ### Append data to a `pandas.DataFrame`
-The `loc`, `concat`, and `append` methods of *pandas* provide direct options for inserting rows or columns into a `pd.DataFrame`.
+The `at`, `loc`, `concat`, and `append` methods of *pandas* provide direct options for inserting rows or columns into a `pd.DataFrame`.
 However, all three built-in methods are approximately one order of magnitude slower than if we take the detour via a dictionary.
 This applies especially to data frames with more than 10,000 elements.
 This means that the fastest method to insert a data set is:

 1. Convert an existing `pd.DataFrame` object to a *dictionary* with `pd.DataFrame.to_dict()` (e.g., `dict_of_df = df.to_dict()`).
 1. Update the *dictionary* with new data